Zoolander 2: Plot

 Agent Valentina Valencia of Interpol's fashion division, a former swimsuit model, examines the expressions of recently-assassinated pop singers' last images, believing they match Derek Zoolander's signature look, "Blue Steel".
-A flashback via news reports reveals that the Derek Zoolander Center for Kids Who Can't Read Good and Who Wanna Learn to Do Other Stuff Good Too collapsed two days after opening, killing Derek's wife Matilda Jeffries and injuring his former-rival-turned-best-friend Hansel McDonald, while Jacobim Mugatu received two consecutive life sentences for attempting to assassinate the Malaysian Prime Minister, with co-conspirator and Derek's agent Maury Ballstein turning states evidence and disappearing into the Witness Protection Program.
+A flashback via news reports reveals that the Derek Zoolander Center for Kids Who Can't Read Good and Who Wanna Learn to Do Other Stuff Good Too collapsed two days after opening, killing Derek's wife Matilda Jeffries and injuring his former-rival-turned-best-friend Hansel McDonald, while his arch-nemesis and former mentor Jacobim Mugatu received two consecutive life sentences for attempting to assassinate the Malaysian Prime Minister, with co-conspirator and Derek's agent Maury Ballstein turning states evidence and disappearing into the Witness Protection Program.
 Derek later lost custody of his and Matilda's son, Derek Zoolander Jr., retired from modeling and subsequently became reclusive.

 Billy Zane visits Derek in "extreme northern" New Jersey, invites him to the House of Atoz fashion show by "Queen of Haute Couture" Alexanya Atoz, and persuades him to resume a regular lifestyle in order to regain custody of his son.
 In the "uncharted Malibu territories", Hansel is informed by his orgy that they are all pregnant by him; Zane later arrives and invites him to the fashion show.
 After reconciling at the event following an acrimonious reunion, Derek and Hansel surprisingly discover that the ever-changing fashion world is now dominated by the likes of hipster fashion mogul Don Atari and the non-binary All.
 Forced onto the runway in "Old" and "Lame" outfits, they are doused by a large bucket of prunes.
 Afterwards, Alexanya sarcastically congratulates them.

 Valentina tracks down the duo and instructs them to help Interpol uncover the assassin.
 Through her, Derek discovers his son is residing at a local orphanage.
 When they meet, Derek is distraught by his son's obesity.
 After Matilda's ghost asks him to protect their son, Hansel convinces Derek to accept Derek Jr. After meeting the Headmaster, Derek guides his son around Rome.
 However, Derek Jr. becomes disgruntled with his father and returns to the orphanage.